Australian scientists suggest delaying AstraZeneca vaccine as infections fall | Health

 Australian scientists suggest delaying AstraZeneca vaccine as infections fall

-Experts cited data showing the AstraZeneca jab had 62% efficacy compared with over 90% for a vaccine developed by Pfizer and its partner BioNTech.
+Experts cited data showing the AstraZeneca shot, co-developed with Oxford University, had 62% efficacy compared with more than 90% for a vaccine developed by Pfizer and its partner BioNTech.
 "The question is really whether it (AstraZeneca) is able to provide herd immunity.
 We are playing a long game here.
 We don't know how long that will take," said Professor Stephen Turner, president of the Australian and New Zealand Society for Immunology (ASI).

-Turner added that the government must pivot towards getting more of the Moderna and Pfizer vaccines.
+Turner said the government must pivot towards getting more of the Moderna and Pfizer vaccines.
 Earlier, he told the Sydney Morning Herald that the AstraZeneca vaccine is not one "I would be deploying widely because of that lower efficacy."

 In a statement, the ASI said Turner was speaking as an expert in immunology and that the body did not advocate a pause to the rollout as widely reported by local media.
 Australia has agreed to buy 10 million doses of the Pfizer vaccine, though neither AstraZeneca nor Pfizer have approval from the country's drug regulator, the Therapeutic Goods Administration (TGA).